Dpdl-io/DpdlEngine/README.md

 * Java ME Embedded Profile (JSR 361)
 * Java versions >= 1.4 and later
 * Java > 1.1 (but without 'loadObj' and 'getClass' methods)
-* Platforms with ANSI C compiler where the included open source virtual machine can be compiled
+* All Platforms where the included open source virtual machine (written in C) can be compiled

 DpdlEngine V1.0 has been tested on: